 Some of the destinations along this route can get quite cold in winter.
 Places like Boise can get snow and be overcast.
 Some of the parks, like Craters of the Moon National Monument & Preserve, may be less appealing in winter as well.

-If winter is too cold for you, but you want to avoid the peak season, consider travelling in spring or fall.
+If winter is too cold for you, but you want to avoid the peak season, consider traveling in spring or fall.
 The shoulder seasons might bring warmer weather with temperatures fluctuating between 55 and 70 degrees Fahrenheit while avoiding peak tourist numbers.

 If you like the idea of getting out hiking and exploring, then summer is the best time for you to go.
 The weather will be warm and sunny in most places along the way with the average temperatures above 70 degrees Fahrenheit - perfect sightseeing weather.